hijizhou/NeuronDemix/README.md

 Functional Imaging Compression, Denoising and Demixing
 ======================================================

-A pipeline to compress, denoise, and demix several types of functional imaging recordings.
+For now, a pipeline to compress, denoise, and demix several types of functional imaging recordings is presented here.
 This repo includes:

 - complete codes forked from [funimag](https://github.com/paninski-lab/funimag) and [TreFiDe](https://github.com/ikinsella/trefide).
 - easier setup and usage codes